-It’s not unusual for runners who are making the change from a heel striking running style to more of a forefoot or midfoot striking style to feel a strong link between the new forefoot/midfoot running style and calf pain.
-While this is widely accepted as “normal” and “par for the course” in early stages of running with this new technique, it really shouldn’t be if approached properly!
+It’s quite common for runners in the process of making the change from a heel striking running style to forefoot running to feel a degree of calf pain.
+While this is widely accepted as normal and “par for the course” in early stages of learning to run with a forefoot strike, it really shouldn’t be if the transition away from a heel striking running style is approached properly!

-In the case of those who are moving to more of a forefoot or midfoot strike, calf pain and tightness in the first few weeks of using this new running style is due to the changes in the loading demands on the calf complex and muscle groups of the lower leg.
+Runners moving to a forefoot or midfoot strike pattern, may experience calf pain and tightness in the first few weeks of using this new running style due to the changes in the loading demands on the calf muscles of the lower leg.

-Previously when heel-striking, much of the impact and loads were taken by the skeletal system, through the joints.
-Now however, with a forefoot or midfoot strike the muscles and tendons are positioned to better absorb the load, in turn offloading the joints.
+Previously when heel-striking, much of the impact and loading was taken by the skeletal system, through the joints.
+However, with a forefoot or midfoot strike, the muscles and tendons are positioned to better absorb the load, in turn offloading the joints.

 As well as strength, technique plays a massive role.
 If you are too far onto your forefoot (foot pointing down on contact), the calf will experience unnecessary loading.
 This is usually the case when overstriding and “reaching out” to forefoot strike.

 To compound the situation, if you then keep foot pointing down (plantarflexed at the ankle) while the foot is in contact – as many new to forefoot/midfoot running do – the whole calf complex will be excessively loaded throughout the stance phase.

 - I like to use the visualization of landing on the rear aspect of the ball of my foot rather than on my toes to help me get a comfortable midfoot strike.
 You can find a video here with a great coaching cue to help you achieve this footstrike.